-MOTORISED JOYSTICK PANEL
+MOTORIZED JOYSTICK PANEL

-The motorised joystick panel can be either a single joystick, or twin joysticks.
-The joysticks are touchsensitive, and the TOUCH LED lights when the joystick is touched.
+The motorized joystick panel allows accurate stereo and surround panning of channels, groups or mains.
+It can be either a single joystick, or twin joysticks.
+The joysticks are touch-sensitive, and the TOUCH LED lights when the joystick is touched.

-The joysticks allow accurate stereo and surround panning of channels, groups or mains.
 Please note that the joystick is unavailable for use on 5.1 surround masters or their spill legs.